Expert on Europe

 Area of Expertise

 Dr Argyroulis is a Postdoctoral Researcher at the University of Luxembourg.
-He holds a PhD in Politics (Sheffield), an MA in Comparative Politics with distinction (York, UK) and a BA in International & European Studies (Piraeus, Greece).
+He holds a PhD in Politics (Sheffield), a Master of Arts in Comparative Politics with distinction (York, UK) and a Bachelor's in International & European Studies (Piraeus, Greece).
 His doctoral thesis focused on the reform of European Economic Governance between 2010 and 2013 linking policy change to the evolution of Eurozone's 'Sound Money' economic policy beliefs.
 Dr Argyroulis was awarded the UACES/ James Madison Charitable Trust Scholarship 2017 in support of his fieldwork that included several semi-structured interviews with members of the Economic and Financial Committee (EFC) and the ECOFIN.
 During his doctoral studies, he was employed as a Seminar Tutor at the Department of Politics & International Relations of the University of Sheffield.
 In the past he worked as a Parliamentary Advisor at the Hellenic Parliament and completed a paid (Bluebook) traineeship at the European Commission's Secretariat-General.
 His current research interests include the legitimacy of the governance of the European monetary policy, the impact of Ordoliberalism on the EMU after the financial crisis, the interaction of the European Semester with national budgetary processes, the establishment of the Recovery and Resilience Facility (Next Generation EU) and the revision of the Stability and Growth Pact after the pandemic.